stefanofa/awesome/TOPICS.md

 *   [tursodatabase/libsql](https://github.com/tursodatabase/libsql) - libSQL is a fork of SQLite that is both Open Source, and Open Contributions.

-## editor

-*   [suren-atoyan/monaco-react](https://github.com/suren-atoyan/monaco-react) - Monaco Editor for React - use the monaco-editor in any React application without needing to use webpack (or rollup/parcel/etc) configuration files / plugins

-*   [ianstormtaylor/slate](https://github.com/ianstormtaylor/slate) - A completely customizable framework for building rich text editors.
-(Currently in beta.)

 ## monaco

 *   [suren-atoyan/monaco-react](https://github.com/suren-atoyan/monaco-react) - Monaco Editor for React - use the monaco-editor in any React application without needing to use webpack (or rollup/parcel/etc) configuration files / plugins